AI Infrastructure Explained: Futurist & AI Expert Ian Khan on Building AI Systems

 Ani Dasgupta: As the Global Director of the World Resources Institute’s Ross Center for Sustainable Cities, Dasgupta works on solutions that support sustainable city transport, aiming for efficiency and reduced environmental impact.

-Claire Martin: As the Vice President of Corporate Responsibility at Renault, Martin focuses on sustainable mobility solutions, incorporating vehicles and mobility concepts.
+Claire Martin: As the Vice President of Corporate Social Responsibility at Renault, Martin focuses on sustainable mobility solutions, incorporating electric vehicles and shared mobility concepts.

 Alain Flausch: The former Secretary-General of the International Association of Public Transport (UITP), Flausch has been an advocate for public transport as a sustainable alternative to individual car use.